Cookie preferences

 Why did you create this innovation?

-I created BRAVE games because I believe if school is playful, effective & challenging then children will become the backbone of communities that evolve into stronger, smarter, more resilient places.
-Hey look!
-I'm still a huge nerd, but with 4 board games in the series, I've learned the real value of BRAVE: building human connections in real time.
+I created BRAVE games because I believe school should be playful and rigorous in equal measure.
+If so, children will become the backbone of communities that evolve into stronger, smarter, more resilient places.
+That said, after conducting R&D of 4 board games, I've learned the real value of the BRAVE series: creating space for children to be children.

 What does your innovation look like in practice?

-Note to self: why do children seem to have an easier time moving from recognition to action after after they've identified and named emotions?
+Lucky for children, they seem to have a much easier time moving from recognition to action after after they've identified and named emotions.

 How has it been spreading?

-Word of mouth...you have to see it to believe it!
-Once teachers give this method a chance, after they've experienced the dividends of implementing inquiry-led learning, there's no looking back!
+Word of mouth.
+Once teachers give this method a chance, after they've experienced the dividends of using a inquiry-led learning, there's no looking back!

 If I want to try it, what should I do?